WickedyWick/TranslationMacroManager/README.md

 If you want to program start on system startup easiest way would be to put executable and settings file in startup folder.
 You can open startup folder by pressing WINDOWS KEY + R, typing *shell:startup* and pressing OK

 ## Setup
-There is only one setup prerequisite and that is to have Free Translator Azure Service *I know, it's bothersome but there is no good open source translation api*
+There is only one setup prerequisite and that is to have Free Translator Azure Service *I know, it's bothersome but there is no other good open source translation api that i found*

 - Create Azure Portal Account on their [website](https://azure.microsoft.com/en-us/get-started/azure-portal)
 - Create Translator Resource following [guide](https://learn.microsoft.com/en-us/azure/ai-services/translator/create-translator-resource)